MonetDBSolutions/tpch-scripts/README.md

 **Example usage:**

-To use this script, one basically need to conduct the following three steps.
+To use this script, one basically needs to conduct the following three steps.

 First, use the `tpch_build.sh` script (in the root directory of this repository) to generate a TPC-H dataset and load it into a MonetDB database: